statmike/vertex-ai-mlops/MLOps/readme.md

 ---
 ### Component IO

+Getting information into code and results out is the IO part of components.
+These inputs and outputs are particularly important in MLOps as they are the artifacts that define an ML system: datasets, models, metrics, and more.
+Pipelines tools like TFX and KFP go a step further and automatically track the inputs and outpus and even provide lineage information for them.
 Component inputs and outputs can take two forms: parameters and artifacts.

 **Parameters** are Python objects like `str`, `int`, `float`, `bool`, `list`, `dict` objects that are defined as inputs to pipelines and components.
 Components can also return parameters for input into subsequent components.
 Paramters are excellent for changing the behavior of a pipeline/component through inputs rather than rewriting code.
 - [KFP Parameters](https://www.kubeflow.org/docs/components/pipelines/v2/data-types/parameters/)